mre/endler.dev/content/2021/codeprints/index.md

 He was right.
 Without Wolfgang, the shop would probably still not be live today.
 We have a much clearer vision now of what people want to see, thanks to launching early.
 Turns out users were not really interested in the graph-based design after all, and it would have been a waste of time to create it.

+{% info() %}
 **Lesson learned:**
 Even if you know all the rules for building products, it's different when applying them in practice for the first time.
 We'll probably never be completely happy with the shop functionality, but it's better to launch early and make incremental improvements later.
+{% end %}

 ## Software Development Is Easy